baptisteohanes/nohello/index.md

 they can still answer your question, instead of just staring at a "Hello" and wondering what they missed.

-This is a copy of the original website [nohello.com](http://www.nohello.com/).
+This is a copy of the original website [nohello.com](http://www.nohello.com/)and then forket from sbmueller nohello page.
-Acknowledgements go to the original anonymous author.
-I felt an urge to modernize this gem with a more suitable layout and https connection.
-The source of this file is publicly available on [github.com](https://github.com/sbmueller/nohello).
+Acknowledgements go to the original anonymous author and sbmueller ;).